elec-e8408-mini-project-2025/project-documentation/README.md

 ### Memory

-- The TWatch will only save 5 trips before it starts rewriting the previous information
+- The T-Watch will only save pre-defined number of trips (by default 5) before it starts rewriting the previous information

 - The trips MUST be stored in the internal flash memory for the smartwatch application if persistent memory is used.

-- The smartwatch application MUST be carefully crafted to account for the hardware restrictions of the TWatch:
+- The smartwatch application MUST be carefully crafted to account for the hardware restrictions of the T-Watch:

 | Restricting factor | Size |
 | ------------------ | ---- |